+Workers’ compensation is a right for almost all employees.
 According to California State Law, employers are legally bound to provide a safe place to work.
 The Occupational Safety and Health Administration (OSHA) establishes minimum standards for workplace environments across all industries.
 While some workplaces are naturally more hazardous than others, anyone can sustain an injury on the job.

 Depending on where you work, you may be facing work hazards like dangerous chemicals and heavy machinery that present a risk of bodily harm.
 Even office workers can face a lengthy recovery from chronic conditions like carpal tunnel or muscle strains.
 If you work in a high-pressure environment, you may be more susceptible to stress and psychological trauma.

 If you’ve sustained an injury at work in Orange County, via negligence behavior or from poor ergonomics, you may be eligible for workers’ compensation benefits.

 Workers’ compensation is a type of insurance purchased by employers for the coverage of employees in the event of an accident, injury, or illness.
 Every state has its own version of worker’s compensation laws to protect workers, but in the state of California, employers are required to carry workers’ compensation insurance and benefits include: